patrickpissurno/fastify-vhost/README.md

 An URL (including protocol) that represents the target server to use for proxying.

-### subdomain
+### host

-The subdomain to mount this plugin on.
-All the requests to the current server where the `host` header contains the given subdomain will be proxied to the provided upstream.
+The host to mount this plugin on.
+All the requests to the current server where the `host` header matches this string will be proxied to the provided upstream.

+### strict

+Default: false.
+When strict mode is enabled, the host header has to be an exact match.
+When disabled, 'EXAMPLE.COM', 'example.com' and 'example.com:3000' will match 'example.com'.

 ## Benchmarks